git-armaan-prj/Rent-Estimator/README.md

 # Rent-Estimator
-Making a Rest estimator or the Ontario region
+Making a Rent estimator or the Ontario region